Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CPfPUf1zmK4.md

 ### Transcript

-> i'm sorry but my hello friend is going to be here soon this is happening again
+> I'm sorry but my hello friend is going to be here soon this is happening again